stasiselectronics/BatteryBoost/Documentation/BatteryBoostA02TestProcedure.md

 There are two major systems operating on this board: Battery Management and Boost Conversion

+But first things first, let's make sure that the board has no shorts to ground

+Measure resistance between the following
+1. GND and Bat+
+2. GND and VBATT
+3. GND and 5V
+4. GND and SMPS_OUTPUT

 ### Battery Management

 Within the battery management circuit, there are a few subsytems that need attention.